RoyTakanen/CraftScan/README.md

 2. Worker checks if ports are open and sends a list of open ip's to master (consider sending after every one of them have been scanned => keep timestamp in case the scan takes long and one of the ip's goes down => no ban).
 The master checks if port is open and scans the Minecraft server motd from it.
 In case the port is closed the server adds a failure to for the ip to Redis.
 If there are 5 failures in one hour the ip will be marked as a spam and blocked for a month.
 If the port is not assigned for the worker, master will refuse to process it (someone runs a worker that only scans his own server => prohibits data polarization).
 Assignments are released after 30 minutes (worker has half an hour to process given list).
 3. Repeat

+### Saving results and giving commands

+The MongoDB has a database named craftscan which contains these collections:

+1. ip2location (ip, country) (used mainly for getting ip address ranges for scanning)
+2. motd (motd, timestamp, workerIp) (used to store found motd's allows historical motd's also)
+3. statistics (workerIp, workerCountry, workerSubmissions, firstSeen, lastSeen) (used for displaying nice statistics about workers)

 ### API